 Before I go into my rant, I want to clarify that I understand that MN Highway 61 has one of the more interesting blends of traffic in the state.
 It sees a lot of heavy tourist traffic, which includes people that drive at a slower speed while they soak up the natural beauty.
 On the flipside, there are people that are just trying to get from Point-A to Point-B as quickly as they can along a pretty desolate, largely two-lane road.
 Yes, two crowds that naturally are like oil and water.

-On my journey from Duluth to Grand Marais yesterday, I witnessed almost-accidents-in-the-making on four different occasions.
-Each of these potential disasters happened north of Two Harbors, where it is mainly two-lane road (beside a couple passing zones).
+On a recent journey from Duluth to Grand Marais, I witnessed almost-accidents-in-the-making on four different occasions.
+Each of these potential disasters happened north of Two Harbors, where it is mainly a two-lane road (beside a couple passing zones).

 Really, people?
 Are you in that much of a hurry that you need to place your life and the lives of multiple other people in danger?
 Just slow down a little bit, or even better, go the speed limit like everyone else.

-With the North Shore tourist season ramping up as the weather warms up, don't be a jerk.
+With the North Shore tourist season in effect, don't be a jerk.
 Drive the legal speed limit, give people proper space, use passing zones properly, and we'll all get to our destinations happily and safely.